metablaster/WindowsFirewallRuleset/docs/Remote.md

 - Test-Credential

-The following functions partially work
+The following functions support remoting but may fail

 - ConvertFrom-SDDL